pluralsight/PS-AutoLab-Env/Configurations/MultiRole/Instructions.md

 # Lab Definition

-This is an updated and revised configuration of the now retired POC-Multirole.
+This is an updated and revised configuration of the now retired POC-MultiRole.
 If you were instructed to use that configuration, this one should work for you.
 The NanoServer images has been removed from this configuration because it is no longer a valid platform.